 - Have you looked at a scene and wondered why it looks different in your photo?
-Your eyes adjust focus as you look from point to point while a photo focuses on just one DOF slice at a time - With focus stacking, images are captured with different focus points and combined to create an image with more DOF than is possible with a single exposure. - Focus stacking can use sharpest aperture - A wide open aperture provides a shallow depth of field - A small aperture (high f-stop) will increase depth of field, but can result in soft focus due to diffraction.
-May also have to reduce shutter speed or increase ISO which increases noise - For most lenses, the aperture that results in the sharpest focus is 2-3 stops from wide open - Both macro and landscape photography may benefit from focus stacking - Macro individual images have a very shallow depth of field - Landscape (or large object) may have a large separation between foreground and subject - Do you need to focus stack.
-Take a test shot to see if the image is acceptably sharp throughout to see if focus stacking is really necessary
+Your eyes adjust focus as you look from point to point while a photo focuses on just one plane at a time - With focus stacking, images are captured with different focus points and combined to create an image with more DOF than is possible with a single exposure.
+(Focus stacking is similar to HDR photography that we discussed last class.) - Focus stacking can use sharpest aperture - A wide open aperture provides a shallow depth of field - A small aperture will increase depth of field, but can result in soft focus due to diffraction.
+May also have to reduce shutter speed or increase ISO which increases noise - For most lenses, the aperture that results in the sharpest focus is 2-3 stops from wide open - Both landscape and macro photography may benefit from focus stacking - Macro individual images have a very shallow depth of field - Landscape may have a large separation between foreground and subject - Make sure you need to focus stack.
+Take a test shot to see if the image is acceptably sharp throughout